Future Leaders: Australian Wildlife Conservancy

 Funding context

-Recognising the rapid decline of biodiversity in Western Australia, in 1991 he established a wildlife sanctuary in the south of the state.
-AWC has grown rapidly and now manages or works in partnership with organisations on over 30 properties in Queensland, central Australia and the Northern Territory.
+Recognising the rapid decline of biodiversity in Western Australia, in 1991 AWC founder Martin Copley AM established a wildlife sanctuary in the south of the state.
+Today, AWC manages or partners with other organisations on over 30 properties around Australia, including Queensland, central Australia and the Northern Territory.

-“The Rendere Trust’s enthusiasm and advocacy for our work is just so motivating for all of us at AWC.
-Thank you for helping us to grow AWC’s Internship program and showing us the potential of what can be.” – AWC Chief Development Officer, Shauna Chadlowe
+“Rendere’s enthusiasm and advocacy for our work is just so motivating for all of us at AWC.
+Thank you for helping us to grow AWC’s Internship program and showing us the potential of what it can be.”

 Photo: AWC Ecologist Larissa Potter and then-Intern Ruby Albury setting a camera trap (photo R Wilson/AWC).